Bill McGlaughlin: Exploring Music

 In 2002, Steve Robinson, Vice President of WFMT Radio Network, approached McGlaughlin to host a daily radio show, which would showcase and explicate great works of classical music.

 Robinson notes, "As far as I'm concerned, no one can top Bill in the way he conveys his passion for music on the radio."
 The show, Exploring Music, debuted nationally in 2003, and has proved very popular with audiences of all ages and levels of expertise.
 The program, which explores a single classical music theme each week in one-hour daily episodes, has been praised for the enthusiasm and relatability with which it brings classical music appreciation to a large audience, and as of 2008 has over 500,000 listeners.

 Exploring Music garnered McGlaughlin, as its host and music director, the Lifetime Achievement Award from Fine Arts Radio International in 2004, "because he has taken up the music education baton implicitly passed to him by the late Karl Haas, whose Adventures in Good Music has metamorphized into Exploring Music, with an ear tuned to the evolving trends of the 21st-century classical audience."
 Fine Arts Radio International concluded by saying, "Exploring Music, with its weekly thematic concept, provides the classical radio listener with both in-depth education and compelling radio listening, a balance that is rarely achieved."
-In 2011, the Association of Music Personnel in Public Radio presented him with the AMPPR Lifetime Achievement Award, citing "McGlaughlin's incredibly knowledgeable but always inviting and warm presence with which he guides listeners to discover the heart, soul and humor of the music he plays."
+In 2011, the Association of Music Personnel in Public Radio presented him with the AMPPR Lifetime Achievement Award, citing "McGlaughlin's incredibly knowledgeable but always inviting and warm presence with which he guides listeners to discover the heart, soul and humor of the music he plays".

+McGlaughlin was let go from Exploring Music at the end of 2025, in the midst of multiple host shake-ups at WFMT.
+McGlaughlin's last new series to air on the show, dealing with the Belle Époque, was cut in half due to his dismissal.
+He told the Chicago Tribune that he was offered no feedback or rationale on his dismissal and the non-renewal of his annual contract.